viniciosanacleto/Porto/README.md

 - Contracts
 - Info

-Each of these components MUST be logically related to each other.
+Each of these `Components` MUST be logically related to each other.

-Here's an example of a real User Module structure:
+Here's an example of a real User `Module` structure:

 <pre>
 ├── Contracts